 Temporary Reduction in Hours: Requirements and Benefits

 Staff or units may request a temporary reduction in hours (reduced effort).
-Staff with effort that remains at or above 50 percent retain benefits and university contributions and return to their previous level of effort on a pre-arranged date.
+Staff may retain benefits and university contributions and return to their previous level of effort on a pre-arranged date.
 Staff members must receive unit approval for temporary reduction of hours.

 During the temporary period of reduced hours, the staff member:

 - reduces weekly work hours (effort) by 15 to 45 percent (as agreed upon);